Last updated: October 6, 2022

-Mosaics in ScienceThe Mosaics in Science Diversity Internship Program provides college students and recent graduates that are under-represented in natural resource science career fields with on-the-ground, science-based, work experience in the National Park Service.
-This multidisciplinary program provides opportunities to work on inventorying and monitoring, research, GIS and other technologies, and interpretation and education projects.
-The 11-week summer internship in a national park is followed by a 4-day career workshop held in Washington DC or Lakewood, CO.
+The Mosaics in Science Diversity Internship Program hosts participants 18 -30, or veterans up to 35 that are under-represented in natural resource science career fields with summer work experience.
+The 12- or 20-week internship in a national park is followed by a 4-day career workshop held in Washington DC or Lakewood, CO.
 Applications for MIS are posted in December.

-Historically Black Colleges and Universities InternshipThe Historically Black Colleges and Universities Internship Program (HBCUI) is designed to link program participants to NPS sites with a focus on African American history and culture.
-The program is also designed to instill in participants enhanced understanding and appreciation of the important contributions of African Americans in the development and progress of the United States, while gaining exposure to the gamut of career opportunities in the NPS related to public land management.
+The Historically Black Colleges and Universities Internship Program (HBCUI) focuses on African American history and culture.
+The program instills in participants an enhanced understanding and appreciation of the important contributions of African Americans to the development and progress of the United States while gaining exposure to career opportunities in the NPS.

 The program is for non-U.S. citizens who are interested in volunteering for a national park.
 Positions are open for college students, persons who work for another country’s park agency, or have a background in environmental or cultural related fields.
-NPS selects candidates who meet visa and immigration requirements, have the needed educational and professional background, and have the best potential to share their experiences with colleagues and scholars when they return to their home countries.
+NPS selects candidates who meet visa and immigration requirements and have the needed educational and professional background.

-Other National Park Service internship opportunities are available through NPS Youth Programs
+Additional National Park Service internship opportunities are available through NPS Youth Programs

 NPS Research Permit and Reporting SystemOnline system that manages the research application and reporting process for the National Park Service.

-Research Learning CentersResearch Learning Centers (RLC) are public/private partnerships created to facilitate research efforts and provide educational opportunities.
-RLCs involve a wide range of people and organizations including researchers, universities, educators, and community groups.
-Since 2001, RLCs have been helping researchers work in national parks and integrating research into the visitor experience, park resource management, and educational outreach programs.
-The 18 RLCs collaborate with universities, K–12 schools, professional societies, and diverse research and education groups.
+Research Learning Centers (RLC) are public/private partnerships created to facilitate research efforts and provide educational opportunities.
+RLCs integrate research into the visitor experience, park resource management, and educational outreach programs.
+They collaborate with universities, K–12 schools, professional societies, and diverse research and education groups.

-Cooperative Ecosystem Study UnitsCooperative Ecosystem Study Units (CESU) are a national consortium of federal agencies, tribes, academic and research institutions, state and local governments, nongovernmental conservation organizations, and other partners that was established to provide research, technical assistance, and education for resource and environmental managers.
+Cooperative Ecosystem Study Units (CESU) are a national consortium of federal agencies, tribes, academic and research institutions, state and local governments, nongovernmental conservation organizations, and other partners that was established to provide research, technical assistance, and education for resource and environmental managers.
 Natural, cultural, and social sciences are included.
 There are currently 17 CESUs across the United States.